vinh123456789/EzHomeLab/docs/adguard-home.md

 ## Setup AdGuard Home

-Go to `192.168.1.4:3000` to begin setup the AdGuard Home, you can also change your web port here, such as `8080`.
+Go to `192.168.1.4:3000` to begin setting up AdGuard Home.
+You can also change your web port here, such as to `8080`.
 Just remember to set the DNS server to `192.168.1.4` port `53`.
-If you changed your web port like me, after save the settings, you have to access AdGuard Home via `192.168.1.4:8080`.
+If you changed your web port like me, after saving the settings, you have to access AdGuard Home via `192.168.1.4:8080`.

 ### Allowed your router connect to the internet

-After completed the above steps, your router won't be able to connect to the internet.
+After completing the above steps, your router won't be able to connect to the internet.
 You would need to stop the `adguardhome` service:
 ```sh
 service adguardhome stop
 ```